phikai/wordpress-force-http/README.md

+**PSA**: Project has moved to [gitlab](https://gitlab.com/phikai/wordpress-force-http).
+This repo will remain on Github as a mirror.
+---

 Branch:  phikai / wordpress-force-http
 Author: A. Kai Armstrong - http://www.kaiarmstrong.com
 Description: Forces the front end of your WordPress site to HTTP when you only want the Admin over HTTPS